Orkunnnn/movie_buddy/README.md

 [![style: very good analysis][very_good_analysis_badge]][very_good_analysis_link] [![License: MIT][license_badge]][license_link]

-Bu projede elde edilen kazanımlar:
+The achievements obtained in this project:

-- Test yazma
+- Writing tests
-- Github Actions kullanarak CI sürecini yönetme
+- Managing the CI process using Github Actions
-- BLoC state management kütüphanesinin kullanımı
+- Use of the BLoC state management library
-- Code coverage sitesi olan CodeCov'a testlerin sonuçları yüklenerek (CI yoluyla) testlerin analizinin yapılması
+- Uploading the results of tests to the code coverage site, CodeCov, for analysis through CI
 - Localization
 - Lazy Loading
 <p float="left; padding=10px">